mhewedy/wolox-ci/README.md

 ## Configuration

 The section under the `config` label defines some basic configuration for this project:
-1. The dockerfile that contains the image for the project to run.
+1. The docker image that contains that will used to run the build
 2. The project name.

 ## Services